beatrizmayumi/beatrizmayumi.github.io/README.md

 2017- Internship at Microsoft, São Paulo, Brazil.

-2016-2017 - Research scholarship at UFABC (by National Council for Scientific and Technological Development - CNPq).
+2016-2017 - Research scholarship (by National Council for Scientific and Technological Development - CNPq).

 2015-2016 - Member of UFABC jr. (junior enterprise at UFABC).